Sabinastorm/hangman/README.md

 ## Deployment

-To deploy the website, I followed the below steps on [GitHub](https://github.com/).
+To deploy the website, I followed the below steps on [Heroku](https://id.heroku.com/).

-- Go to "Settings" on the repository
-- On "Source" of "GitHub Pages", select "master for Branch and click save
+- Create a new app
+-
+-
-- Refresh page
+-
-- The website is now published on GitHub Pages and the link is provided on on the same section
+## Creating the Heroku app

+When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+The ordering is as follows:

+1. `heroku/python`
+2. `heroku/nodejs`

+You must then create a _Config Var_ called `PORT`.
+Set this to `8000`

+If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

+Connect your GitHub repository and deploy as normal.

 Welcome Sabinastorm,